 Who should pay for Outlook?
 The biggest group of users who should pay for Outlook are those that work for a company that uses Outlook.
 This way they can access Meeting invites, Task Lists and Email without worrying about any interruptions to the work flow and probably get some limited tech support from the IT department to get it all setup and working with the companies Exchange Server (assuming we’re talking about a work account that is).
 I really don’t see a need for Outlook for personal use.
 The only thing might be familiarity if you use it for work and know the program well.
 Your time is valuable so if purchasing Outlook saves you a few hours setting up and learning a new program you’ll come out ahead!

 I covered three of the most popular software’s out there, but there are free alternatives to almost anything!
 To find a replacement for most anything, check out http://alternativeto.net/.
 Be sure to read your EULAs to make sure you are following any license restrictions these alternatives might have.
-Contact me if you have any questions or you’d like guidance on alternative software.
+Book an appointment if you have any questions or you’d like guidance on alternative software.

 PS I’ve just launched my newsletter containing tips, tricks and deals.
 Sign up here!